BCGS Orchestra: Register NOW!

 This is a chance to become an active member of the guitar community, and share performance experiences with other guitar lovers.
 This semester will include works spanning six centuries, including Bach, opera, music from the Iberian peninsula, and some newly composed works done in the past 10 years.

-Rehearsals start in February and will finish with a performance on May 7th at the awe inspiring Lady of Our Angels Chapel at the Charlestown Senior Living Community.
+Rehearsals start in September (schedule to be determined, but most likely Thursday evenings from 7-9 PM) and will finish with a performance (date TBD) at the awe-inspiring Lady of Our Angels Chapel at the Charlestown Senior Living Community.

-We are looking forward to you joining us for the Spring Semester!
-The orchestra registration fee is $100 for the spring semester and you have to be a BCGS member to participate.
+We are looking forward to you joining us!
+The orchestra registration fee is $100 for each semester and you have to be a BCGS member to participate.
 If you are unsure if your membership is valid, please email us at admin@BCGS.org.
 The orchestra is open to people of all levels and styles.

-Place a $100 (Spring Semester) in the shopping cart and proceed to check out as if you were paying for concert tickets.
+Place a $100 Fall Semester in the shopping cart and proceed to check out as if you were paying for concert tickets.
+If you want to pay for both Fall and Spring, please return to this page and place $100 Spring Semester in the shopping cart.
+If you need to renew your memebership, please do that and then click on the shopping cart to check out.
 You will receive a confirmation for your registration.

 This is where the orchestra performs their concerts: